mehackit/sonic-pi-workshop/_exercises/ja/04-generate-sounds/02-tick.md

 ---
 chapter: Generate sounds
 title: Tick
-lang: en
+lang: ja
 layout: exercise
 ---

 Remember `chord`?
 The chord function gives you the notes of a certain chord:

 {% highlight ruby %}
 play (chord :c, :major).choose
 # plays a random note of the C major chord (:c, :e or :g)
 {% endhighlight %}

 There's also a function called `scale`.
 Scale returns all the notes in a _scale_, not just the ones in a chord:

 {% highlight ruby %}
 play (scale :c, :major).choose
 # plays a random note of the C major scale (:c, :d, :e, :f, :g, :a or :b)
 {% endhighlight %}